WhoisCipher/notes-api/README.md

 ***Frontend***

-Frontend is served by the [notes-frontend](https://github.com/WhoisCipher/notes-frontend) in vuejs because its lightweight and fast.
+Frontend is served by the [notes-frontend](https://github.com/WhoisCipher/notes-frontend) in nextJS+reactJS because its lightweight and fast.